annepham1512/Java-OOP-Whirlwind/lab03-annepham1512/README.md

 - **Start Simulation**: Begin a simulation or restart it.
 - **Next Turn**: Process one turn for each creature.
 - **Continue**: Run the simulation automatically until the maximum number of turns is reached (200 turns).
 ---

-## Tasks

-1. **Program Class**: Complete the `Program` class which handles the execution of species programs.
-Write test cases to achieve full statement coverage.

-2. **Creature Class**: Implement the `Creature` class that models the individual creatures in the world.
-Write test cases to ensure full coverage of all methods.

-3. **Design Your Own Creature**:
-   - Create a species file for your custom creature.
-   - Define at least 4 instructions in the program, and use all instruction types (e.g., `ifempty`, `ifenemy`, `go`).
-   - Name your creature file `MyCreature.txt` and place it in the `src` directory.

-4. **Lab Report**: Write a report detailing your experience, challenges, and testing outcomes.
-Include:
-   - Self-evaluation of the assignment.
-   - Explanation of how to add a new instruction to the creature programs.
-   - Investigation of any errors in the simulation (e.g., not getting the correct number of creatures).

----

-## Testing

-- Implement unit tests for both the `Program` and `Creature` classes to ensure that all methods are covered and function correctly.
-- Ensure statement coverage for all implemented methods.
-- Manually verify the print method for correctness.

----

 ## How to Run